 What Exactly Nicotine Is?

-Tobacco leaves and smoke generated over 4 to 5 thousand chemicals, when they are burned, the best known of which is – nicotine.
+Tobacco leaves and smoke generate over 4 to 5k chemicals, when they are burned, the best known of which is – nicotine.

 Common tobacco products that contain nicotine are: